Twenty questions: Ireland

-A bi-lingual (Irish/English) version of Twenty Questions aired on RTE Radio 1 in the 1960s and 1970s.
-It was hosted by Gearóid Ó Tighearnaigh, written by Dick O'Donovan and produced by Bill O'Donovan (occasional panelist) and included Dominic O’Riordan, Tony Ó Dálaigh, Seán Ó Murchú and Máire Noone on the panel.
-It proved enormously popular, travelling the length and breadth of Ireland, hosted in local clubs and community halls.
+A bilingual (Irish/English) version of Twenty Questions aired on RTE Radio 1 in the 1960s and 1970s.
+It was hosted by Gearóid Ó Tighearnaigh, written by Dick O'Donovan, and produced by Bill O'Donovan (occasional panelist) and included Dominic O'Riordan, Tony Ó Dálaigh, Seán Ó Murchú, and Máire Noone on the panel.
+It proved enormously popular, travelling the length and breadth of Ireland and being hosted in local clubs and community halls.

 Norway

 NRK aired its own version continuously from 1947 to the early 1980s.
 In 2004, the radio series was revived and regained its popularity, leading to a 2006 TV version.
 The Norwegian 20 spørsmål continues on NRK radio and TV, and a web-based game is available at the official NRK website.
 A 2006 board game based on the series is currently the prize sent to listeners who beat the panel.

 Poland

-Polish version, 20 pytań was shown in TVP1 in 1960s, hosts were Ryszard Serafinowicz and Joanna Rostocka.
-In Polish version there were three 3-player teams: mathematicians, journalists and mixed team from Łódź.
-Show was cancelled due to scandal, when it turned out that mathematicians used binary search algorithm to answer the questions, using to it Wielka Encyklopedia Powszechna PWN.
+The Polish version, 20 pytań, was shown on TVP1 in the 1960s; the hosts were Ryszard Serafinowicz and Joanna Rostocka.
+In the Polish version, there were three 3-player teams: mathematicians, journalists, and a mixed team from Łódź.
+The show was cancelled after two mathematician players started using a binary search algorithm to narrow down the target word's alphabetical position, thus being able to easily guess any word in less than 20 questions.